What is Usability Testing? Types, Benefits, Examples and More

 Sometimes, qualitative data can include a quantitative measurement, such as when a participant is asked to rate how they feel about a product on a 1-10 scale.
 But, generally, qualitative data is less about measurement than the human reaction to a product.

-Quantitative data, or quant data, is one or more metrics or measurements collected during usability testing that reflect a product’s ease of use.
+Quantitative data, or quant data, is one or more metrics or measurements collected during usability studies that reflect a product’s ease of use.
 Organizations can benefit from quantitative data in larger usability studies, where more data is collected — and, ideally, in a controlled environment to keep the data consistent.
 However, smaller studies can also yield helpful quantitative data, especially with unmoderated methodologies, where self-reported feedback is the focus.

 Where qualitative data can provide hard-to-interpret or even conflicting findings, quantitative data ideally provides neutral insight in the form of hard numbers.
 Researchers might measure task completion times or number of errors for a large sampling of participants to determine the most problematic areas.
 Even a simple customer satisfaction score at the end of the study can provide a helpful metric to track — and improve upon — over time.